-How to tell if iOS and Mac apps are eligible for Family Sharing
+Find out which apps are eligible for Family Sharing

 - Search for the app you'd like to buy or have already have purchased.

 Click the app to view its information.
-Under the Information section off to the right, you should see whether or not the app is eligible for Family Sharing.
+Under the Information section, you should see whether or not the app is eligible for Family Sharing.

-Alternatively, if you'd like to view a quick list of all the apps you've already purchased on your Mac, click on the Purchased tab in the top navigation and scroll through the list of purchased apps.
-You should see a Not Shareable label next to any apps that don't currently support Family Sharing.

-The processes above work the exact same for checking if books in iBooks are compatible for sharing, since they're technically sold as apps.
-As far as music and movies, there's never been a great way to tell if purchases are shareable even as far back as iTunes in the Cloud.
-At least not to my knowledge.
-Most likely due to licensing changing frequently.
-This is why you see movies appear and then disappear from cloud sharing from time to time.
-However, if you've found a way to view whether or not movies, music, and TV items are shareable, be sure and let me know in the comments!
+As far as books, music, and movies, all purchases are shareable in Family Sharing with the exception of individual or student Apple Music subscriptions.
+You should have no problem sharing this type of content with your family members.
+And if you get your movies through Apple, then make sure you get a nice outdoor projector to go along with those films for a family fun night!

 Questions?